instana/python-sensor/README.md

 ## Installation

-    $ pip install instana
+    $ pip install stan

 ## Usage

-The instana package is a zero configuration tool that will automatically collect key metrics from your Python processes.
+The stan package is a zero configuration tool that will automatically collect key metrics from your Python processes.
 Just install and go.

 ## Tracing